 Spread 1/2 cup of set aside spaghetti sauce on the bottom of a 9×11″ baking dish.

-Layer 3 cooked lasagna noodles on top of the spaghetti sauce.
+Layer 3 cooked or uncooked lasagna noodles on top of the spaghetti sauce.

 Layer 1/2 the cheese mixture on top of the first layer of noodles.

 Layer 1/2 the meat and sauce mixture on top of the first cheese layer.